- Related links

 - Wisconsin Plastics Recycling Study Appendix

-Household recycling survey
+Household recycling survey results

 The DNR conducts periodic household surveys to assess awareness of and participation in Wisconsin's recycling program.
 Results for the most recent survey, conducted in 2011, of 667 households across the state confirmed continued strong support for both the state recycling laws and programs.
 More than 95 percent of households surveyed are committed to recycling at home, and 85 percent support state laws governing recycling.